gaultier/blog/optimization-tales-cockroachdb-part1.md

     AND a.nid = ?
 ```

 *Kratos supports multi-tenancy, so each tenant as an id called `nid`, each row stores `nid`, and each query clause contains `WHERE nid = ?` to isolate each tenant.
-But you can ignore that for this article.*
+But this is a non factor: we know the tenant id from the start since each tenant has its own subdomain(s), so for this query, the `nid` is effectively a constant.*

 The approach is relatively straightforward with a self-join:

-- Given the provided address, for example `foo@bar.com`, find the identity (i.e. the user account) for it.
+- Given the tenant id (`nid`) and the provided address, for example `foo@bar.com`, find the identity (i.e. the user account) for it.
-- Now that we have the identity id, find all addresses for that identity with that query:
+- Now that we have the identity id, find all addresses for that identity (`ON a.identity_id = b.identity_id`):
   ```sql
     SELECT *
      FROM identity_recovery_addresses AS a